KuzneY2K/fs-journal/notes/12-sql.md

 SELECT * FROM FRIENDS; <= get all columns

 SELECT name FROM FRIENDS WHERE 'isStudent' = true; <= gets all names that has 'isStudent as true'

+SELECT name FROM FRIENDS WHERE 'hasJOB' = true AND age < 30; <= gets names for people with jobs and under 30;

+SELECT name FROM FRIENDS WHERE name LIKE '%mark%'; <= regex search;

+SELECT name FROM friends ORDER BY age; <= can use ASC or DESC